saulrichardson/solstice/data/cache/FlublokPI/extracted/document.md

 manufactured using the same process and have overlapping compositions.
 1
 DESCRIPTION
-lublok [Inﬂuenza Vaccine] is a sterile, clear, colorless injection containing recombina
+Flublok [Inﬂuenza Vaccine] is a sterile, clear, colorless injection containing recombina

-y
-g
 8.5 Geriatric Use
 Data froman efficacy study (Study 6), which included 1759 subjects ≥65 years and 525 subjects ≥75 years who received Flublok Quadrivalent, are insufficient to determine